mohancse1707/mohan.github.com/_posts/2019-12-03-Scheduler-Application.md

 ### Prerequisite

-Make sure to install below tools and set the path in the system before proceeding to quick deployments.
+Make sure to install the below tools and set the path in the system before proceeding to quick deployments.

 * Java - JDK 1.8
 * Maven Build Tool [Download][Maven]